Fix: Unable to Change Static IP Address and DNS Server in Windows 10

 This time, one user complained that an unexpected error occurs when he wants to open Network Connection properties on an Ethernet or WLAN network in order to change a static IP address or change DNS Server.

-One of Microsoft Support Engineers said that Microsoft is aware of that problem, but specific solution still isn’t available in yet.
-Microsoft will try to fix this in future builds, but in the meantime you could try some alternative methods for fixing this issue.
+One of Microsoft Support Engineers said that Microsoft is aware of that problem, but the specific solution still isn’t available in yet.
+Microsoft will try to fix this in future builds, but in the meantime, you could try some alternative methods for fixing this issue.